TimGeyssens/UIOMatic/docs/usage.md

 # Usage #

-With a db table and a petapoco poco in place you'll have a couple of steps to follow
+With a db table and a petapoco poco in place you'll have a couple of steps to follow.
+Important: your table **must have a primary key column** (and your poco must mark it with the **PrimaryKeyColumn** attribute)

 ## Decorate your class with the UIOMatic attribute ##